JonathanM2ndoza/Hexagonal-Architecture-DDD/README.md

 # Hexagonal-Architecture-DDD

+Ports and Adapters or also known as Hexagonal Architecture, is a popular architecture invented by Alistair Cockburn in 2005.

-Example of how to use Hexagonal Architecture with Microservices, S.O.L.I.D Principles and the basic of Domain Driven Design (DDD)
+Example of how to use Hexagonal Architecture and the basic of Domain Driven Design (DDD)

 This example is made with Spring Boot, MongoDB, PostgreSQL